Exercising with type 1 or type 2 diabetes when you’re taking insulin, or any diabetes medication, is not easy.

-Whether you're headed to the gym, to a mountain for a 4-hour hike, or to your garage for some jump-roping, once you figure out the tiny details, you'll be able to get in your workout, no problem.
+Whether you're headed to the gym, to a mountain for a four-hour hike, or to your garage for some jump-roping, once you figure out the details, you'll be able to get in your workout, no problem.

 On the other hand, a 250 mg/dL blood sugar is, for some, a level that doesn't prevent physical activity.

-Check out the 5 tips below for keeping your blood sugar in a safe, healthy range during exercise!
+Check out the five tips below for keeping your blood sugar in a safe, healthy range during exercise!

 1. Know what type of exercise you’re doing: aerobic vs. anaerobic.